Milles98/BankSolution/README.md

 3.
 4.
 5.
-6. Autofac, Library, Common Classes & Interfaces
+6. Library, Common Classes & Interfaces

 ## 1. Description

+This project is made in ASP.NET Razor pages and is made to be a bank application.
+The project features a money laundering console to check for suspicious activity, an API that gets account and customer details aswell as the bank web application itself.

+I have used services, library, automapper and more.

 ### Principles i have used in my project: